chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 ???

 For some dapps you may need to query a significant amount of data on chain.
 With what we learned so far, this would require one RPC call per query.
 This can be slow and also transaction heavy.
 Lots of RPCs that people use have rate limits built in.
-So if you build your site like this, they can encounter errros from many concurrent requests that can cause your site not to load.
+So if you build your site like this, they can encounter errors from many concurrent requests that can cause your site not to load.
 Multicall allows for you to make several requests in the same transaction.
 Which should reduce errors and speed up load time.

 ---